SanderMertens/flecs/Manual.md

 ## Systems
 Systems let applications execute logic on a set of entities that matches a certain component expression.
 The matching process is continuous, when new entities (or rather, new _entity types_) are created, systems will be automatically matched with those.
 Systems can be ran by Flecs as part of the built-in frame loop, or by invoking them individually using the Flecs API.

-### System queries
+### System signatures
-A system query specifies which components the system is interested in.
+A system signature specifies which components the system is interested in.
 By default, it will match with entities that have all of the specified components in its expression.
-An example of a valid system query is:
+An example of a valid system signature is:

 ```
 Position, Velocity
 ```

 The two elements are the components the system is interested in.
-Within a query they are called "columns", and they can be thought of as elements in the `SELECT` clause of an SQL query.
+Within a signature they are called "columns", and they can be thought of as elements in the `SELECT` clause of an SQL query.
 The order in which components are specified is important, as the system implementation will need to access component in this exact order.
 Care must be taken that when changing the order of columns, the implementation is updated to reflect this.
 More on this in "System API".

-The system query is the only mechanism for specifying the input for the system.
-Any information that the system needs to run must therefore be captured in the system query.
+The system signature is the only mechanism for specifying the input for the system.
+Any information that the system needs to run must therefore be captured in the system signature.
 This strict enforcement of the interface can sometimes feel like a constraint, but it makes it possible to reuse systems across different applications.
-As you will see, system queries have a number of features that make it easier to specify a range of possible input parameters.
+As you will see, system signatures have a number of features that make it easier to specify a range of possible input parameters.

 #### Column operators
-System queries may contain operators to express optionality or exclusion of components.
+System signatures may contain operators to express optionality or exclusion of components.
 The most common one is the `,` (comma) which is equivalent to an AND operator.
 Only if an entity satisfies each of the expressions separated by the `,`, it will be matched with the system.
-In addition to the `,` operator, queries may contain a number of other operators:
+In addition to the `,` operator, signatures may contain a number of other operators:

 ##### OR operator
 The OR operator (`|`) allows the system to match with one component in a list of components.
-An example of a valid query with an OR operator is:
+An example of a valid signature with an OR operator is:

 ```
 Position, Velocity | Rotation